Need Help? Give us a call.

 Add the payments to your monthly budget, diarize loan payments, or even better, set them up as automatic payments from your business bank account to ensure they get paid on time.
 Defaulting on a loan—or even missing payments—will hurt your credit score.

 When you were approved for your loan, you should have been advised of any prepayment opportunities.
 These could mean doubling up loan payments on loan payment dates, making lump sum payments on anniversaries or other dates, or paying the entire loan off prior to the maturation date.

 However, some loans charge a penalty for prepaying, because the lender will be losing out on the interest they’d be earning if your loan ran its full course instead.
-Check into this carefully so you know how your particular loan works.
+Check into this carefully so you know how your particular loan is structured.
 If your business cash flow will let you make a loan prepayment directly to the principal (the amount you borrowed), you could save money on interest, alongside building your credit record to show that you paid a loan off in full.

 As time goes by and you show that you’re a responsible borrower and business owner, it could be worthwhile to refinance.
 This can reduce your interest rate and shave hundreds or even thousands of dollars off the cost of your loan.

 Once you received your funds, be prepared to start getting calls from other lenders and commercial loan brokers.
 When a UCC lien is placed on your business, it establishes your lender’s claim on collateral used to secure your loan.

-Guess what?
 This information is public.
 And enterprising industry folks search for this information, or they buy lists of businesses.
 That’s why you’re getting 101 phone calls after your loan’s been funded—people know that you’re in the market for a loan, and they see you as a prime candidate to borrow even more money.